-The original Wastewater Treatment Plant was constructed in 1948 and later upgraded in 1992.
-In 2007, the City of Willows completed a major upgrade to the wastewater treatment plant (WWTP) by increasing the treatment capability from secondary to tertiary quality effluent with a rated capacity of 1.2 mgd (million gallons per day).
-The treatment system includes influent screening, extended aeration (biolac system), activated sludge with two secondary clarifiers, nine continuous backwash sand filters, disinfection with sodium hypochlorite, dechlorination using sodium bisulfite injection, equalization and emergency storage ponds, and sludge storage lagoons.
-The original Wastewater Treatment Plant was constructed in 1948 and later upgraded in 1992.
+85The original Wastewater Treatment Plant was constructed in 1948 and later upgraded in 1992.
 In 2007, the City of Willows completed a major upgrade to the wastewater treatment plant (WWTP) by increasing the treatment capability from secondary to tertiary quality effluent with a rated capacity of 1.2 mgd.
-The treatment system includes influent screening, extended aeration (biolac system), activated sludge with two secondary clarifiers, nine continuous backwash sand filters, disinfection with sodium hypochlorite, dechlorination cchlorination using sodium bisulfite injection, equalization and emergency storage ponds, activated sludge with two secondary clarifiers, nine continuous backwash sand filters, disinfection with sodium hypochlorite, dechlorination cchlorination using sodium bisulfite injection, equalization and emergency storage ponds, and sludge storage lagoons.
-The WWTP currently has a daily dry weather average flow of approximately 0.650 million gallons per day) from all customers in Willows WWTP service area.
+The treatment system includes influent screening, extended aeration (biolac system), activated sludge with two secondary clarifiers, nine continuous backwash sand filters, disinfection with sodium hypochlorite, chlorination using sodium bisulfite injection, equalization and emergency storage ponds, and sludge storage lagoons.
+The WWTP currently has a daily dry weather average flow of approximately 0.650 million gallons per day (650,000 gallons per day) from all customers in Willows WWTP service area.

 As described previously, the City of Willows owns the wastewater collection system within the City and the treatment and disposal system that provides sewerage service to the Northeast Willows CSD In 2007, the City of Willows completed a major upgrade to the wastewater treatment plant (WWTP) by increasing the treatment capability from secondary to tertiary quality effluent with a rated capacity of 1.2 mgd.
-As of 2020, the average daily dry weather influent flow into the WWTP is 650,000 gallons per day and a remaining capacity of approximately 550,000 gallons per day which is adequate to serve the Willows RHNA and the County RHNA described in Chapter IV that will occur within the Northeast Willows unincorporated Planning Area,.
+As of 2020, the average daily dry weather influent flow into the WWTP is 650,000 gallons per day and a remaining capacity of approximately 550,000 gallons per day which is adequate to serve the Willows RHNA and the County

+RHNA described in Chapter IV that will occur within the Northeast Willows unincorporated Planning Area,.
 Additionally, the plant design allows for additional modules to be added on, allowing for expanding the plant to meet needs as they arise.